24 Dec 2013

 This week is the annual San Antonio Breast Cancer Symposium, perhaps the largest and most noteworthy of them all from which emanates some of the biggest Breast Cancer headlines.
 The magnificent Alamo Breast Cancer Foundation provides a truly INCREDIBLE service to advocates (even above and beyond their scholarship program) by bringing together top people to summarize the day’s headlines.
 Tonight’s “mentor session” was live-streamed thanks to Dr. Jay K. Harness at BreastCancerAnswers.com.

 As always the presentations and questions were outstanding.
 One sparked a little discussion in the twitter feed.

 21 Feb 2013

-Tags: advocacy, breast cancer, breast cancer action, collaboration, health care, Living with Cancer, open-resource, research
+Tags: advocacy, breast cancer, breast cancer action, breast cancer risk, collaboration, health care, Living with Cancer, open-resource, research

 This is very much not my style!
 I like to do my research, make sure I’ve evaluated all angles, shore up the details, and THEN dive in with both feet.
 But today I don’t have time for that!